 Option 1 - Online Exam:

-- Prior to requesting link we recommend that candidates prepare a 45-60 minute lesson plan to be uploaded (PDF or word docx, doc file).
+- Prior to requesting link we recommend that candidates prepare a 30-60 minute lesson plan (time depends on how long you will be teaching your class)

 - Each exam will be a randomized block of questions, unique for each candidate.

-Should a candidate not have internet or prefer a paper exam they may independently request our open book exam.
+Should a candidate not have internet or prefer a paper exam they may independently request our open ended question exam.

 - Reviewed video's,